Member Directory

 Freelance writer Website Tom is a bookseller at Munro's Books in Victoria, B.C., Canada.
 He is a widely published freelance newspaper and magazine writer.
 He is honored to have won six Grimmies over the year.
 A collection of his obits, titled "Deadlines" (Harbour Publishing), was released in 2012.
 Mary Heidbrink

 Obituary Writer San Antonio Express-News I've been working at the San Antonio Express-News for almost 20 years and was asked to start writing feature obituaries almost five years ago.
 Having written almost 1000 life stories -- including about many World War II veterans, a 5-year-old cancer patient who strove to make other hospital-bound children more comfortable, and a woman who raised 10 children and went to work as a teacher's aid after losing her husband -- I feel like I've gotten to experience all those other lives.
 I feel lucky that the EN still thinks feature obits are important enough to dedicate space seven days a week.
-Carol Henderson
+Dianne Hill

 Writer Long time writer moving to late middle age.
 Hospice care and obituary writing.
 It's as much about me as it is about them Donna Hoshide